Azure-Samples/explore-iot-operations/samples/mock-devices/dcam-mock-sensor-sse/dcam-mock-sensor.md

-# DCAM Mock Device Component
+# DCAM Mock Device (General Purpose)

-This component provides a mock DCAM device that simulates data using Server-Sent Events (SSE) protocol, making it crucial for testing and development of solutions eventually requiring physical DCAM hardware.
+This component provides a general-purpose mock DCAM device that simulates data using Server-Sent Events (SSE) protocol.
+It is designed for testing and development of any solution that requires DCAM-like event and image streams, without needing physical hardware.

 ## Overview

-The DCAM mock device provides two primary endpoints:
+The DCAM mock device exposes endpoints for event streaming and image snapshots:

 - **`/dcam-events` endpoint**: Generates continuous event streams via SSE (Server-Sent Events) for the following event types:
   - HEARTBEAT - Regular operational status updates